Chanu05/chanu05.github.io/README.md

 # Data Analysis Project 1: Top YouTubers 2024
 # Main Objective
-* What is the client's requests?
+* What are the client's requests?

 The head of marketing are looking for the top YouTubers in order to run marketing campaigns throughout the rest of the year.
 Highest return on investment is the most important factor.
 * How can I help?